tam17aki/deep_divergence_practice/clustering/gaussian/README.md

 |ARI (constrative loss) | 0.604732 | 0.043438 |
 |ARI (triplet loss) | 0.775881 | 0.044944 |

-It can be seen that **the scores have certainly improved, but it is still low compared to the proposed**.
-I believe that these results have finally demonstrated the effectiveness of the proposed.
+It can be seen that **the scores have certainly improved, but it is still low compared to the proposed method**.
+I believe that these results have finally demonstrated the effectiveness of the proposed method.
 We can obtain the above results with `inference_fair_comparison.py`.
 For visualization of embeddings, you can use `plot_embedding_fair_comparison.py`.

 ## Reference